jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

   - RMSEA 90% confidence interval: The 90% confidence interval of the Root Mean Square Error of Approximation.
   - TLI: Tucker-Lewis Index.
 Evaluates the fit compared to a more resticted, nested baseline model.
 Hopwood and Donnallan (2010) suggested that a value higher than .9 indicates a good fit.
 However, there is no consensus about this cutoff.
   - BIC: Bayesian Information Criterion.
 This measure is useful for comparing the performances of different models on the same data, where a lower value indicates a better fitting model.

+- Parallel Analysis: The table displays as many numbers of factors as variables selected for analysis, eigenvalues corresponding to the real-data factor, and the eigenvalue corresponding to the parallel mean resampled value.
+It will display an asterisk along the names of the factors advised to be retained (whose real-data eigenvalue is bigger than the resampled-data mean value).

 #### Path Diagram
 - F(1,2,3,...): The factors in the model are represented by the circles.